 Figure 1: Composite layered heater from patent US 9,224,626 B2

-Our eponymous Dr. Glew, P.E. recently contributed to a new patent on an advanced thin-film electric heater, titled “Composite substrate for layered heaters”.
+Alexander Glew, Ph.D., P.E. recently contributed to a new patent on an advanced thin-film electric heaters, layered composite heaters, for CVD semiconductor processing and related technologies titled “Composite substrate for layered heaters”.
 Watlow Electric, based in St. Louis, hired Glew Engineering and Dr. Glew to help develop this heater technology due to his experience in the Silicon Valley’s semiconductor industry.
 As a semiconductor equipment expert and materials engineering consultant, Dr. Glew’s familiarity with semiconductor manufacturing meant he understood both the limitations of common semiconductor chuck heating methods and the techniques that could be used to construct a better heater.
-In this post, I’ll take a look at how this composite heater capitalizes on semiconductor processing methods to provide more uniform heat over a large area than standard coil heaters can.
+In this post, we review how this composite heater capitalizes on semiconductor processing methods to provide more uniform heat over a large area than standard coil heaters.

 Thermal Management of Semiconductor Processing

 Semiconductor manufacturing involves the sequential deposition and removal of patterns of different materials.
-These layers can be less than a micrometer thick, and any temperature disruptions across the area of the wafer or through each deposition period can lead to costly mistakes in layer uniformity.
+These layers can be less than a micrometer thick, since temperature nonuniformity can result in layer uniformity.
 With such thin layers, the timing of the process also has to be exact.
-Not only do gases have to be released in precise increments at precise intervals, but the semiconductor processing equipment must also be able to rapidly adjust to the temperatures required by the different precursor gases.
-Furthermore, the temperature of the wafers needs to be precisely controlled across the wafer, accounting for process chamber conditions.
-Chemical vapor deposition (CVD) and atomic layer deposition (ALD) are two common semiconductor processing techniques with demanding temperature control requirements.
+The thin film manufacturing equipment must provide precise mass flow control of the process gases and control the temperature.
+Chemical vapor deposition (CVD) and the subcategory of atomic layer deposition (ALD) are two common semiconductor processing techniques that demand precise temperature control.

 Problems with Resistive Heating Coils